UrbanOS-Examples/continuousDelivery/README.md

     * restrict Jenkins access by IP?
     * extract LB variables
   * Nexus TBD with Jeff
+  * Nexus confirmation of EFS persistance by restarting Nexus container and confirming configuration remains
+  * Nexus setup of LDAP
+  * Change Nexus local admin password from its default setting
   * Jenkins file for sample repository - pick monitoring
     * runs docker inspec tests in a sibling docker container
     * publishes to Nexus if successful